About

 Artist Statement

-The work I create centers around the concept of labor, particularly as its cultural definition continues to shift.
-From an anthropological perspective, labor has meant different things to different generations, from the production of one’s own goods to survive (homesteading) to the labor movement centered on workers’ rights and industrial greed.
-My work attempts to use the former to capture the latter, especially as many aspects of the labor movement go untouched in American educational systems.
+Matt Pekarek is a research-based ceramic artist and archaeological consultant based in the United States.
+His work focuses on the concept of labor, particularly as its cultural definition continues to shift.
+From an anthropological perspective, labor has meant different things to different generations, from the production of one’s own goods to survive (homesteading) to the labor movement centered on workers rights and industrial greed.
+His work attempts to use the former to capture the latter, especially as many aspects of the labor movement go untouched in American educational systems.

-Using clay, a tedious medium that has eons of history revolving around self-serving production, I use industrial products (a potter’s wheel, modern tools, mined/produced claybodies, mined/produced glaze ingredients, and natural gas/electric kilns) to emulate production through industrialization.
-Careful craft (of ware, glaze, and how glaze is used) rehumanizes workers, yet implies exploitation, violence, and political unease that makes one question both the decorum of industry and the morality of organizers.
-Every work (or set) I create has theoretical functionality, yet works for deeper symbolism alongside suspected use.
+Using clay, a laborious medium that has eons of history revolving around autonomous production, he uses industrial products (a potter’s wheel, modern tools, mined/produced claybodies, mined/produced glaze ingredients, and natural gas/electric kilns) to emulate production through industrialization.
+Careful craft (of ware and glaze) rehumanizes workers, yet the integration of geochemical materials from sites of labor strife implies exploitation, violence, and political unease that makes one question both the decorum of industry and the morality of organizers.
+Every work (or set) he creates has theoretical functionality, yet works for deeper symbolism alongside suspected use.

-As worker-capital interaction continues to be hostile, and the propriety of industries remain in flux, I attempt to highlight specific instances that have relevance to the evolving 21st century worker.
+As worker-capital interaction continues to be hostile, and the propriety of industries remain in flux, Matt attempts to highlight specific historical instances that have relevance to the evolving 21st century worker.